svelte-preprocess-react

 Example Workflow:

-<script> import YouTube from "react-youtube"; const react = sveltify({ YouTube }); // Wrap React component </script> <react.YouTube videoId="AdNJ3fydeao" /> <!-- Use in Svelte template -->
+<script> import YouTube from "react-youtube"; const react = sveltify({ YouTube }); // Wrap React component </script> <react.YouTube videoId="AdNJ3fydeao" /> <!-- Use in Svelte template -->Migration Focus: Encourages replacing React dependencies with Svelte alternatives over time, with the goal of eventually removing the preprocessor entirely.

 reactsvelte